-FMS is a chronic pain condition whose main features are widespread, often disabling musculoskeletal pain and tenderness, accompanied by a number of nonspecific secondary symptoms detailed below.
-FMS affects all ages, all ethnic groups and cultures with a seemingly increasing prevalence in recent years.
-The onset may be fast or slow and it often follows an acute illness or injury (a triggering event).
+Fibromyalgia Syndrome (FMS) is a chronic pain condition which often causes disabling musculoskeletal pain and tenderness.
+It affects all ages, all ethnic groups and cultures with a seemingly increasing prevalence in recent years.
+The onset may be fast or slow and may follow an acute illness or injury (a triggering event).

 The cause of fibromyalgia syndrome (FMS) is essentially unknown.
-However, what is known is that it is a syndrome of altered pain processing with contribution from multiple neuroendocrine, neurotransmitter and neurosensory dysfunctions.
-There are almost certainly elements of neuropathic pain, nociceptive pain and peripheral and central sensitization.
+However, what is known is that it is a syndrome of altered pain processing – an unexplained amplification of the way the body communicates pain signals to the brain.
 It affects more females than males and the incidence tends to increase with age.

 - Widespread pain (myofascial pain)

 - Tender points